 Ever since her brother started hearing voices, Edwina Shaw has been fascinated by the workings of the human mind.
 Her first book Thrill Seekers is based on her brother’s battle with schizophrenia.
 Thrill Seekers was released in the UK and throughout the English-speaking world through Ransom Publishing UK and was shortlisted for the 2012 NSW Premier’s UTS/Glenda Adam’s award for new writing.
-It will be released in a new imprint through Raven Books UK in 2018.
-Her children’s book In The Dark of Night – a ghost story – was released in late 2016 by Raven Books UK and selected for the nationwide library promotion Summer Reading Club.
+It was released as a new imprint through Raven Books UK in 2018.